Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Windows.md

 * Open a command prompt window in the output folder where the executable was created

-* Make sure that the image files `sample*.jpg` are in the folder (they should have been copied into this folder by Visual Studio when you compiled the sample)
+* Make sure that the image file `sample.jpg` is in the folder (it should have been copied into this folder by Visual Studio when you compiled the sample)

 * Run the sample in one of two ways:
   * By specifying the vision key & endpoint as run-time arguments: